-There will not necessarily be more information on the certificate itself than you can see on the indexes.
+Early death certificates do not contain any more information than can be found on the indexes.
 Check to see what information you will see on a certificate.
-However, you may want a copy of a certificate for your own records.

 Death certificates can be purchased from the Births, Deaths and Marriages Registration Office.

-Death certificates from 1842-1972 are available for anyone to purchase.
+Death certificates for 1842-1972 are available for anyone to purchase.

-Death certificates from after 1972 are only available to the parents or the children of the person named within.
-You will need to provide proof of your identity.
+Death certificates after 1972 are only available to the parents or the children of the person named, and you must provide proof of identity.